But whatever you call it, the summer solstice for 2021 is arriving – and it has a history of stirring our hearts and our libidos.

 Summer solstice: Q&A

-Question: Okay, but I like precision.
-Exactly when is the summer solstice in 2022?
+Question: I like precision.
+Exactly when is the summer solstice in 2021?

-It will happen precisely at 09:13 UTC (Universal Coordinated Time) on Tuesday, June 21, according to NASA.
-Your time zone in relation to UTC determines the time and date the solstice happens for you.
+It will happen precisely at 03:32 UTC (Universal Coordinated Time) on Monday, June 21.
+Your time zone in relation to UTC determines the date the solstice happens for you.
+Here’s how 03:32 UTC lines up with local time in select places around the world:

 Here’s how 09:13 UTC lines up with local time in select places spanning the globe (and watch the time progression as we sweep from east to west):